release-it/release-it/README.md

 You will be prompted to select the new version, and more questions will follow based on your setup.

+Make sure to run release-it from the root of the project to prevent potential issues.

 ## Dry Run

 To show the interactivity and the commands it _would_ execute: